mushroomsoft-it/mushroomsoft-it/README.md

      - Expert In
      - Hobby
      - Photo
    - **Enable CORS**

 3. Obtain the WordPress access token to interact with the APIs for media and data.
-You can check the routes in the Enable CORS section.
+You can check the routes using the Enable CORS plugin.
    - Media API URL: `http://localhost:8080/wp-json/wp/v2/media/`
    - Member API URL: `http://localhost:8080/wp-json/wp/v2/miembro/`